rvnrstnsyh/Cloudflare_1.1.1.1_WARP_PLUS/README.md

 WARP+ uses Cloudflare’s virtual private backbone, known as Argo, to achieve higher speeds and ensure your connection is encrypted across the long haul of the Internet.
 [Read more](https://blog.cloudflare.com/announcing-warp-plus)
 ## How to use
-It's important to turn on your WARP+ first before running this script.
+It's important to turn on your 1.1.1.1/WARP first before running this script.

 Verify the signature with my [public key](https://keys.openpgp.org/vks/v1/by-fingerprint/F739B2ED9CEB7482B1D34529F0F35EAD50642AD7), and execute Cloudflare_1.1.1.1_WARP_PLUS.py with python 3.